Om shram shreem shroum sah ketave namah

 May try to ground oneself through the family, the folkways, the land and its history in the life cycle of a people (Chandra) or patriotic (Chandra) grasping at meaning via national identity.
 Ultimately these stage-props will fail to stabilize the native within either a family home or within a place.

 However, if Chandra's ruler or the bandhesha-4 = strong, one may indeed find a place via the agency of those represented by the graha which rules Chandra or lord of bhava-4.
 As a general rule, this native depends on others to provide context for the meaning of one's life.
-Tendency to remain emotionally disconnected from the mother, the childhood home, and the place of birth, even while one can be physically presented and walking through the motions of folkways customs and social expectations.
+Tendency to remain emotionally disconnected from the mother, the childhood home, and the place of birth, even while one can be physically presented and walking through the motions of folkways, ancient customs, and established cultural norms and social expectations.

 Only a direct grounding through the mists of the universe to the absolute cosmic center will have any significant grounding effect.

 The emotional identity is evasive, dispersed, slips through one's grasp.
 In the worst cases, one may become emotionally incoherent.